Sustainability at BRUGG

 • Training: The future generation is important to us, which is why we offer apprenticeships for various professions as well as internships.

 • Continuing education: We offer our employees individual continuing education opportunities based on need and interest.
-We also promote continuing education with free access to LinkedIn Learning.

 Fair working conditions and opportunities for all